Skip to main content

 While primarily focused on syncing from the virtual cluster to the host cluster, the syncer also propagates certain changes made in the host cluster back into the virtual cluster.
 This bi-directional syncing ensures that the virtual cluster remains up-to-date with the underlying infrastructure it depends on.

-You can configure what and how the syncer synchronizes to and from the host cluster depending on your use case.
+You can read more about how the syncer works in more detail and learn how to sync resources to and from the host cluster depending on your use case.

 Host cluster and namespace